LateDreamXD/ba-title-generator/README.md

 </span>

-> [!IMPORTANT]
+> [!NOTE]
+> This repo is a fork of [fork](https://github.com/jozsefsallai/ba-logo-generator/tree/feature/more-customization).
-> This project is [jozsefsallai/ba-logo-generator](https://github.com/jozsefsallai/ba-logo-generator/tree/feature/more-customization)'s fork.
-And the original project is [nulla2011/Bluearchive-logo](https://github.com/nulla2011/Bluearchive-logo).
+> The original repo is [nulla2011/Bluearchive-logo](https://github.com/nulla2011/Bluearchive-logo).

 ## Used Fonts